simon-nunez-aschenbrenner/bloom-mcu/README.md

 - Controls a pump and as many magnetic valves as configured in [`constants.py`](/hub/constants.py)
 - Senses an empty water tank, stops watering and messages the backend
 - Displays messages directed at the user (e.g. a key for connecting with the user's account)
-- Has means of user interaction through two buttons (although one will always reboot the system)
+- Has means of user interaction through two buttons
 - Can be reset to factory conditions on the device itself or via the backend
 - Will automatically connect to the user's WiFi